timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 We’re going to use two types of operations:

 * Queries and subscriptions: watch a specific query and keep pulling data updates to the client.
-We’re going to "subscribe" to the chunks metadata’.
+In this example, you subscribe to the chunks' metadata.
-* Mutation: convention for operations that are writing data.
-We’ll map the compression and decompression actions as mutations.
+* Mutation: convention for operations that write data.
+In this example, you map the compression and decompression actions as mutations.

 ### Queries and subscriptions